Delta Downs Picks

 There are a number of jockeys who regularly ride winners at Delta Downs, and many of these riders know every single yard of the track.
 They are experts at getting a little more out of their mount, and they regularly find themselves in the winner’s enclosure at the Louisiana venue.

-Delta Downs Racing Season and Key Races
+Delta Downs Racing Season

 Racing at Delta Downs typically gets underway around mid-November.
 They tend to race Wednesday, Thursday, Friday and Saturday during the winter months.